 The objective of this project was to identify and prioritize sites potentially contributing legacy sources of PCBs to the Spokane River.
-The prioritized list is intended to support future efforts to: 1) confirm whether PCBs are still being delivered from high priority sites, and 2) control the PCB loading at those sites confirmed to still be contributing PCBs.
+The prioritized list is intended to support future efforts to: 1) confirm-identify whether PCBs are still being delivered from high priority sites, and 2) encourage provide a basis for implementing controls of the PCB loading at those sites confirmed to still be contributing PCBs, recognizing that these controls may need to be directed by agencies other than the Task Force.
 This requires future discussion at the Technical Track Work Group level regarding: